Marine life: Microorganisms

 Microorganisms make up about 70% of the marine biomass.
-A microorganism, or microbe, is a microscopic organism too small to be recognised with the naked eye.
+A microorganism, or microbe, is a microscopic organism too small to be recognized with the naked eye.
 It can be single-celled or multicellular.
-Microorganisms are diverse and include all bacteria and archaea, most protozoa such as algae, fungi and certain microscopic animals such as rotifers.
+Microorganisms are diverse and include all bacteria and archaea, most protozoa such as algae, fungi, and certain microscopic animals such as rotifers.

 Many macroscopic animals and plants have microscopic juvenile stages.
 Some microbiologists also classify viruses (and viroids) as microorganisms, but others consider these as nonliving.

 Microorganisms are crucial to nutrient recycling in ecosystems as they act as decomposers.
 Some microorganisms are pathogenic, causing disease and even death in plants and animals.
 As inhabitants of the largest environment on Earth, microbial marine systems drive changes in every global system.
 Microbes are responsible for virtually all the photosynthesis that occurs in the ocean, as well as the cycling of carbon, nitrogen, phosphorus, other nutrients and trace elements.

 Microscopic life undersea is diverse and still poorly understood, such as for the role of viruses in marine ecosystems.
 Most marine viruses are bacteriophages, which are harmless to plants and animals, but are essential to the regulation of saltwater and freshwater ecosystems.
 They infect and destroy bacteria in aquatic microbial communities, and are the most important mechanism of recycling carbon in the marine environment.
 The organic molecules released from the dead bacterial cells stimulate fresh bacterial and algal growth.
 Viral activity may also contribute to the biological pump, the process whereby carbon is sequestered in the deep ocean.

 A stream of airborne microorganisms circles the planet above weather systems but below commercial air lanes.
 Some peripatetic microorganisms are swept up from terrestrial dust storms, but most originate from marine microorganisms in sea spray.
 In 2018, scientists reported that hundreds of millions of viruses and tens of millions of bacteria are deposited daily on every square meter around the planet.

 Microscopic organisms live throughout the biosphere.
 The mass of prokaryote microorganisms — which includes bacteria and archaea, but not the nucleated eukaryote microorganisms — may be as much as 0.8 trillion tons of carbon (of the total biosphere mass, estimated at between 1 and 4 trillion tons).
 Single-celled barophilic marine microbes have been found at a depth of 10900 m in the Mariana Trench, the deepest spot in the Earth's oceans.
 Microorganisms live inside rocks 580 m below the sea floor under 2590 m of ocean off the coast of the northwestern United States, as well as 2400 m beneath the seabed off Japan.
 The greatest known temperature at which microbial life can exist is 122 °C (Methanopyrus kandleri).
 In 2014, scientists confirmed the existence of microorganisms living 800 m below the ice of Antarctica.
 According to one researcher, "You can find microbes everywhere — they're extremely adaptable to conditions, and survive wherever they are."